Cox Business Acceptable Use Policy

 Neither Cox nor its affiliates, suppliers, or agents will have any liability for any such actions.
 These actions are not Cox's exclusive remedies, and Cox may take any other legal or technical actions it deems appropriate with or without notice.
 Cox reserves the right in its sole discretion to move Customer to a different service tier or a different transport technology.
 Any termination of Cox services arising from an unresolved violation of this AUP shall be subject to the terms of Customer’s Service Agreement, to include any early termination fees.

-5. Customer Responsibility for End Users.
+5. Customer Responsibility for End-Users.
 All references to "Customer" in this AUP shall apply to any end-user of the Service(s).
 If Customer allows others to use the Services, Customer is responsible for ensuring that all such end-users comply with this AUP.
 Customer is responsible for ensuring that all accounts, sub-accounts, and alternative account names associated with Customer’s principal account comply with this AUP.
+Customer shall adopt and reasonably implement a policy that provides for the termination of end-users' account in appropriate circumstances, including end-users who are repeat copyright infringers.
 In the event of a suspected violation of this AUP, Customer will cooperate with Cox and will promptly provide Cox with information about Customer’s end-users upon request from Cox.
 Cox may suspend or terminate Services to Customer (including Customer’s end-users) if Cox determines or receives a complaint that an end-user has violated or is violating this AUP.

 6. Resale and Redistribution of Services.